loading...

 Shared Lanes

-Rural roads and quiet streets with low traffic volumes and low speeds can be comfortable environments for bicyclists and motorists to share the road with no special provisions.
+Rural roads and quiet streets with low traffic volumes and low speeds can be comfortable environments for cyclists and motorists to share the road with no special provisions.

-Rural roads and quiet streets with low traffic volumes and low speeds can be comfortable environments for bicyclists and motorists to share the road with no special provisions.
+Rural roads and quiet streets with low traffic volumes and low speeds can be comfortable environments for cyclists and motorists to share the road with no special provisions.

 Paved Shoulders

-Paved shoulders, generally 1.0 - 1.75m wide, can safely be used by bicyclists on many busier, faster roads and secondary highways.
+Paved shoulders, generally 1.0 - 1.75m wide, can safely be used by cyclists on many busier, faster roads and secondary highways.

-Paved shoulders, generally 1.0 - 1.75m wide, can safely be used by bicyclists on many busier, faster roads and secondary highways.
+Paved shoulders, generally 1.0 - 1.75m wide, can safely be used by cyclists on many busier, faster roads and secondary highways.

 Bike Lanes and Local Street Bikeways